-Our visualization tool maps how many letters are sent to each zip code, so counselors can better target outreach in those areas.
+NCOA's visualization tool maps how many letters are sent to each state, county, and zip code, so counselors can better target outreach in those areas.

-Each May, the Social Security Administration (SSA) mails letters to people enrolled in Medicare who are likely eligible for but not receiving the Part D Low-Income Subsidy (LIS), also known as Extra Help, and the Medicare Savings Programs (MSPs).
+Each May and June, the Social Security Administration (SSA) mails letters to people enrolled in Medicare who are likely eligible for but not receiving the Part D Low-Income Subsidy (LIS), also known as Extra Help, and the Medicare Savings Programs (MSPs).
 There are two variations of these letters (View samples in English and Spanish at SSA's website):

 - Form SSA-L447 is sent to individuals whose countable income appears to be less than 135% of poverty, and the beneficiary has Extra Help but does not have MSP.

 - Form SSA-L448 is sent to beneficiaries whose countable income appears to qualify them for Extra Help and MSP, but the beneficiary has neither.

 A third letter, Form SSA-L441, is sent to former Social Security Disability Insurance (SSDI) beneficiaries who lost their free Medicare Part A because of work and do not have Medicaid according to SSA records.
 We do not have data on these mailings, and thus it is not included in the visualization below.
 SSA has released the number of letters that will be mailed to each zip code in the United States in May-June 2020 in order to help community-based organizations and state and local agencies more effectively target outreach on these vital benefits programs.

 Note: While these data help identify those likely eligible for these two programs based on their Social Security benefit, remember that Medicare beneficiaries may have additional sources of income or assets above the amounts allowed for the programs, and not all letter recipients may be eligible to enroll.